5G Chip Makers: 12 companies Leading the Semiconductor Market

-To expand its AI capability, Samsung will be increasing the number of researchers to 1,000 across its global AI centers in the U.K., Canada, Russia, U.S., and South Korea.
+To expand its AI capability, Samsung will be increasing the number of researchers to 1,000 across its global AI centers in the UK, Canada, Russia, the US, and South Korea.

 Samsung Electronics is currently the world’s largest smartphone-maker but also boasts a very strong semiconductor business that supplies chips to companies such as Apple.

-Further, Samsung Electronics said on Wednesday that there is a possibility it might delay or cut its investment in 5G technology in the wake of the COVID-19 crisis.
+In April 2020, Samsung announced that there is a possibility it might delay or cut its investment in 5G technology in the wake of the COVID-19 crisis.

-Huawei has “approximately 96,000 employees in R&D”, representing 49% of its workforce.
-Huawei achieved 85,000 patents in 2019.
-Not surprising for a company that last year invested 15.3% of its revenue, about $17 billion USD, into R&D. As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which the majority belongs to Huawei and ZTE.
+Huawei has approximately 96,000 employees in R&D, representing 49% of its workforce.
+By 2019, Huawei had achieved 85,000 patents in its portfolio.
+It’s not surprising for a company that last year invested 15.3% of its revenue, i.e., about $17 billion USD, into R&D. As of early 2017, 10% of 1450 patents essential for 5G networks were in Chinese hands in which the majority belongs to Huawei and ZTE.

 The company wants to involve AI in 5G which according to them is a much more integral element of Huawei’s 5G strategy.
 The company also plans to launch a full range of Huawei commercial equipment including wireless access networks, core networks, and devices.

 The breadth of Huawei’s 2019 Annual Report is staggering and reveals a company undaunted by myriad obstacles.
-Though it is its leadership in enterprise 5G, cloud, and AI that distinguishes Huawei most in the technology space, one cannot help but recognize its continued success in smartphone design and market share.
+Through its leadership in enterprise 5G, cloud, and AI distinguishes Huawei in the technology space, one cannot help but recognize its continued success in smartphone design and market share.

-MediaTek has been conducting research and development in 5G for about 6 years.
-In addition to the headquarters’ research and development center, they also have a research and development center in Finland (the homeland of Nokia).
+MediaTek has been conducting research and development in 5G for about 8 years.
+In addition to the headquarters’ R&D center, they also have an R&D center in Finland (the homeland of Nokia).
 This research and development center participates in 5G and other latest wireless technologies.

-MediaTek continues to invest in R&D. Mediatek’s annual R&D expense reached NT$63 billion in 2019, ranking the top among listed companies in Taiwan.
+The company also continuously invests in R&D. Its annual R&D expense reached NT$63 billion in 2019, ranking it at the top among the listed companies in Taiwan.
 The company’s long-term hard work in technology has also received global recognition repeatedly.
-In 2008, a total of 11 papers were published by the ISSCC (International Solid-State Circuits Symposium), and the number of papers ranked among the top three in the world.
+In 2008, a total of 11 papers were published in the ISSCC (International Solid-State Circuits Symposium) by them and the number of papers ranked among the top three in the world.

 In 2018, Mediatek was granted 1,731 new patents, 574 of which were US patents.
 The number of US patents received for 2018 increased compared to the number of US patents received in 2017 (398; ranking among the top 100 of global patent filers).